slim-template/slim/README.md

 Please remember to test against Ruby versions 1.9.2 and 1.8.7.

-If you find the documentation lacking (and you probably will), help us out The docs are located in the gh-pages branch:
+If you find the documentation lacking (and you probably will), help us out and update this README.md.

-    $ git checkout gh-pages

 If you don't have the time to work on Slim, but found something we should know about, please submit an issue.

 ## License